godwinolekanma/Amazon-Price-Tracker/README.md

 - BUY_PRICE: Desired buy price for the product.
 - MY_MAIL: Your Gmail email address.
 - PASSWORD: Your Gmail account password (you may need to enable "less secure apps" in your Gmail settings).

+## Note
+- use pythonanywhere to run this code everyday https://www.pythonanywhere.com/